bentoml/BentoML/docs/source/guides/migration.rst

 BentoML 1.0.0 leverages a combination of :ref:`model store <concepts/model:Managing Models>` and :ref:`runners <concepts/runner:What is Runner?>` APIs for specifying the required models at runtime.
-Methods on the model can invoked by calling the run function on the runner.
+Methods on the model can be invoked by calling the run function on the runner.
 Runner represents a unit of computation that can be executed on a remote Python worker and scales independently.

 .. code-block:: python